zijianhuang/openapiclientgen/README.md

 ### Binary Download

 Download the [zip files](https://github.com/zijianhuang/openapiclientgen/releases) and extract to a local folder.

+If you are using Mac OS or Linux for development, you may use "dotnet publish", for example:

+`dotnet publish -r osx-x64 --output %target% --configuration release --self-contained false`

 ## Code Generation